 Basic Child Sexual Abuse Prevention Training

-This can be done in one to two days trainings.
+This can be done in one- to two-day trainings.
 It discusses the concept of children’s rights and child sexual abuse and prevention.
 This also includes gender sensitivity and disclosures.
 The animations “Daughter” and “A Good Boy” are used for discussion and take off points to emphasize the dynamics of child sexual abuse and exploitation.
 This also includes defining the offender, victim and their disclosures.
-The module was designed for direct service providers such as: social workers, psychologists, house parents, also for teachers, police officers and recruits and other social development workers.
-Modules were also designed for students/ children and parents in the community.
+The course is designed for direct service providers including social workers, psychologists, house parents, as well as teachers, police officers and recruits and other social development workers.
+The course is also applicable for students/ children and parents in the community.

 Basic Communication Skills Training

 This training runs for three days and is usually given to NGOs with children/youth clientele.
 This aims to enhance the capabilities of service providers in helping children develop protective behavior and personal safety skills against abuse and exploitation.
 Basic CSAP training is a prerequisite for the Basic Communication Skills Training.

 The ToT on CSAP runs for three days and includes the same content as the basic CSAP trainings.
 It has added sessions on developing facilitation skills and how to use the two animation films in discussing/processing children’s rights and child sexual abuse prevention.
 Participants are required to demonstrate training skills they have learned through actual demonstration on how they will conduct/ facilitate their own sessions.
 Also included in the ToT are discussions on how participants can implement CSAP programs in their respective specific settings and contexts (i.e. NGO, LGU, etc.)

 - The Convention on the Rights of the Child

 - The offender, including discussions on the grooming process